DigiDuRe/DigiDuRe/1_Data_Harmonization/README.md

-# Activity 1.
-Harmonization of CLERUS.
+# 1. Harmonization of CLERUS.

 As part of the data harmonization phase, two datasets need to be integrated which together form the Database Dutch Reformed Clergy 1555-1816 dataset (Repertoriummetoudepersoonsnummers.docx) and Dutch Ministers 1572-2004 dataset(predikantenbestand ca1572-ca2004.accdb), together they form a new dataset which we name CLERUS.